VAR controversy in Everton vs Man Utd clash as Pickford & Maguire both go unpunished | Goal.com

 The Portuguese playmaker bagged a brace on Merseyside, further underlining his value to the collective cause at Old Trafford.

-The goals dried up somewhat after the interval, but there was no shortage of talking points.
+The goals dried up after the interval, but there was no shortage of talking points.

 Technology remains a source of lively debate in English football, and the latest round of fixtures has delivered more talking points.